smii/APC_64_40_11/README.md

 # APC_64_40_11

 Remote script for the Akai APC40 with Ableton Live 11 based on APC_40_9 Remote script.
-Bumped the version to Ableton Live 11 by converting the whole codestack from Python 2 to 3
+Bumped the version to Ableton Live 11 by converting the whole codestack from Python 2 to 3.

+Beneath you can find the original README with some minor changes regarding versioning of Ableton.

+--

 .
 Adds an 8 8 channel + master VU-meter display on the APC40 grid in mode 8.
 Useful as a mixing mode or as a makeshift visualizer when playing live, and makes it much easier to know which track you're selecting or adjusting without referring to your monitor.